-The Department offers three Masters degrees, M.A. and M.S. in Mathematics and M.S. in Applied Mathematics.
+The Department offers two Masters degrees, M.A. and M.S. in Mathematics.
 The M.A. and M.S. in Mathematics are 30 hour Master's degrees offered under Plan A (thesis option) or Plan B (non-thesis option).
 Most students take the non-thesis option and these requirements are detailed here.
 Students interested in writing a Master's thesis should consult with the Director of Graduate Studies and the Graduate School Bulletin for the requirements.
-To receive a M.S or M.A. in Mathematics, students must complete course work and a final examination.
+To receive an M.S or M.A. in Mathematics, students must complete course work and a final examination.